You can download your own Causes of Back Pain video here

 There a few things more complicated than the human spine.
 Its highly sophisticated 3-D spinal anatomy of nooks and crannies and nearby nerves make it very difficult to get the picture.
 And, if you are to understand what's gone wrong to start with, and what's causing your acute or chronic back pain, first you must have some sort of idea about the way a spine works when it works properly.

 The following causes of back pain videos take you through the spinal anatomy, the normal physiological processes of the intervertebral disc and most importantly of all, how these robust and hardworking spinal shock absorbers keep themselves maintained and in good health.
 Because it is these processes up-regulated that provide the basis for therapy to cure back pain.

 The Trouble with Sitting is an important addition in this package of back pain videos.
-Sitting is our nemesis, since it's something all of us do, alot of the time.
-Sitting squashes the daylights out of the lumbar intervertebral discs, evacuating fluid and making the lower back more brittle.
+Sitting is our nemesis.
+All of us do, a lot of the time.
+Sitting squashes the life out of the lumbar intervertebral discs, evacuating fluid and making the lower back more brittle.
 Sarah explains how best we should sit to minimise these ill-effects.
 It's very important viewing.
 This a 36MB file that runs for 16 minutes.